BloxyFruit-Shop/website/README.md

   - It validates that the item is eligible for account delivery (must be pending and of the correct delivery type).
   - It then updates the inventory item status (from “available” to “claimed”) and marks the order item accordingly.
   - Finally, it redirects the user to the account page where the claimed order details are shown (see the account pages and order details modal).

+### Bloxypoints Migration (Square to Shopify)

+We are migrating Bloxypoints payments from Square to Shopify.
+- **New Flow**: Bloxypoints are sold as Shopify products with tags `deliveryType:bloxypoints` and `robuxAmount:<AMOUNT>`.
+- **Checkout**: Users are redirected to Shopify checkout via `/api/payments/shopify/create`.
+- **Fulfillment**: The `fetchOrders` function in `api.server.js` detects Bloxypoints orders and automatically credits the user's account.
+- **Legacy**: Square integration files are marked as deprecated and should be removed in future updates.

 ---